 What is the difference between grid-tied and off-grid?

 The difference between a grid-tied system and an off-grid system is the fact that a grid-tied system is still able to utilize the same service you currently receive.
 This is great news for most people who can still enjoy the same reliability of the grid and have a virtually zero maintenance system.
 The greatest benefit is that no batteries are needed, leading to a much lower cost and reaching grid parity.
 The benefit of off-grid is that you will be completely self-sufficient.
 However, this comes with much more maintenance and a much higher cost.
+Click to learn more about grid-tied virus off-grid systems.

 Is solar right for my property?

 90% of homes in the United States would be considered “solar eligible.”
 What this means is that more than likely a solar array could be installed on your property to offset the majority of your electric usage.
 Give us a call or email today and we will give you a free solar consultation.
+Click to learn more about properties that work with solar.

 How will my solar investment impact the environment?

 Installing an average residential solar array is the equivalent of planting 88 trees a year.
 This means that you will offset thousands of pounds of CO2 emissions and are taking an active role in reducing the effects of climate change.
 There is no better way to invest in the future of your local communities and the world than to invest in solar for your home.
+Click to learn more about how solar impacts the environment.

 How much does a solar panel system cost?

 Every house is very different and each house uses a different amount of energy at a varying per kilowatt-hour price.
 Each estimate that we create is custom for your property and is 100% free.
 We offer no-haggle pricing and educated professionals to answer your questions.
 Give us a call today to set up a consultation.
+Click to learn more about the cost of solar.

 What incentives are currently available for solar installations?

 Through 2019, the federal government is offering a 30% rebate on the total cost of a solar install.
 This is a huge help to many of our homeowners and makes it very affordable.
 The main incentive in Ohio is of course Net Metering (process explained below).
 State and local incentives may also be included, such as a property tax freeze in Ohio, Indiana, and Kentucky.
+Click to learn more about solar incentives.

 How long does it take to recover my initial investment?

 A typical rooftop solar system takes 5-7 years to have a full return on investment.
 After that, you have 20-30 years of full energy savings.
 However, with financing options that include zero ($0) dollars down, you can start saving money day one, resulting in an infinite return.
+Click to learn more about solar investment recovery.

 How long does it take to install a typical solar array?

 The typical solar install takes 1-3 days.
+Click to learn more about solar installs.

 How long does a solar array last?

 The systems we install are warrantied to last 25 years at 90% efficiency.
 The system will be producing decades after the warranty period.
 The IRS lists a solar array as an asset with a usable life of over 35 years.
+Click to learn more about solar panel lifespans.

 Why is now the best time to install solar panels?

-The number one reason is because every time you pay your electric bill, you are paying almost double what you should for your electric!
+The number one reason is that every time you pay your electric bill, you are paying almost double what you should for your electricity!
 The cost per watt installed for a solar array has never been cheaper, and never will be again.
 With increases in utility rates from traditional utilities and increased demand, the cost will continue to rise.
 Also, the 30% Investment Tax Credit (ITC) is only available through 2019.
 Now is the most affordable time to go solar.

 Will I lose power when my panels aren’t producing?

 The short answer for this is no. Being “grid-tied” means that absolutely nothing is changing in terms of electrical service and reliability.
 Your energy provider is putting electricity into your home the same way that it always has.
 What’s changed is that you are now putting electricity back into the grid.
 We design our systems to put the same amount in as you take out, resulting in a $0 net bill from your utility company.
+Click to learn more about what happens when your solar panels aren’t producing.

 What are my payment options?